Falmanza94/Vehicle-Builder-Ku-Coding-Bootcamp-2025/README.md

 # Vehicle Builder

 ## Description
 This project is a typeScript command-line application that generates a build for a car, truck or motorbike.
 The command prompt will ask the user to make a choice between creating a new or pre-exisiting vehicle.
-Once created, the user can cycle through various manuevering options, towing capabiliy, and even the chance to do a wheelie.
+Once created, the user can cycle through various actions for the vehicle.
 Finally, the user can select 'exit' to end the command-line application.

 ## Table of Contents
+- Installation
-- [Installation]
+- CLi Prompts
-- [License]
+- License
-- [Contributing]
+- Contributing
-- [Questions]
+- Questions

 ## Installation